Glossary

 - subscriber account

-- An account established by the CSP containing information and authenticators registered for each subscriber enrolled in the CSP identity service.
+- An account established by the CSP for each subscriber enrolled in its identity service that contains information about the subscriber and a record of any authenticators registered to the subscriber.

 - supplemental controls